Thenewgrid/Assignment3p2/README.md

 sudo systemctl start nginx
 ```

+>Reload nginx if it does not run after start.
+>
-Reload the service
+>Reload the service
+>
 ```bash
 sudo systemctl reload nginx
 ```
-Now start the service again.
+>Now start the service again.

 Why is it important to use a separate server block file instead of modifying the main
 nginx.conf file directly?